BSd3v/dash-yada/README.md

 You can add one or more scripts for the user to select the tour.

 Yada navigates by CSS selector, so it can go to any element on a page.
 Learn more about selectors at [Mozilla web-docs](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector)
-For example you could use a component's id like this:  `"#component_id"`.
-You can use a class selector like this: `".close-btn"`
+For example you could use a component's `id` prop like this:  `"#component_id"`.
+You can use a CSS class selector like this: `".close-btn"`

 - `scripts` (dict of list of dicts; optional):  Dictionary of keys to scripts: